radar/ryanbigg.com/_posts/2021-04-29-finding-a-new-contract-gig.markdown

 * How's the code deployed to production?
 * How's the work managed / triaged / approved?
 * (And if I'm feeling cheeky) What's hard about working there?

+The first 3 questions here are big deal-breakers.
+I enjoy spending a day of my week free to do writing and chores and then spending the weekend doing things with my family.
+The Warrnambool thing is... well, it's where I live.
+And commuting _ever_ into an office is a dealbreaker as I'm solo-parenting a 4-year-old, 4-days-a-week and I need to be there for kindergarten drop-off in the morning and pickup in the evening.
+I really don't think she'll want to be waiting for daddy's train to get back at 10pm at night, do you?

+These initial questions were not okay for some clients, and them's the breaks.
+Some people want full-time, some people want hybrid-remote.
+That's okay, we can talk about it and say "not yet" and go no further.

 This time around I've put a bit of an emphasis on the team composition + size, as I want to spend more time working with more people than I have done thus far for my contracting gig.
 A bigger team "ranked higher" in my scoring for this round.